daseinpwt/overthewire-solution/bandit/README.md

 passwd: pIwrPrtPN36QITSp3EQaw936yaFoFgAB

 ### solution
-Using `ls -a` to show the hidden files.
+Use `ls -a` to show the hidden files.
 ```
 bandit3@bandit:~/inhere$ ls -a
 .  ..  .hidden